2022 Danish general election: Aftermath and government formation

 The election was simultaneously the best result for the Social Democrats in more than 20 years and the worst result for Venstre in more than 30 years.
 Mette Frederiksen, the leader of the red bloc and the incumbent prime minister, thanked voters for giving the red bloc a majority; despite winning a slim majority of one seat, she decided to follow her campaign promise and resign in order to seek a new centrist government with parties from both sides of the political spectrum.
 Following the results, she was congratulated by the prime ministers of Norway and Spain, Jonas Gahr Støre and Pedro Sánchez, both members of her same European political group, the Party of European Socialists.

 Lars Løkke Rasmussen, the leader of the Moderates who had long positioned himself as kingmaker, did not end up with the decisive seats because of the left-leaning majority.
-Instead, it was the Danish Social Liberal Party, traditionally a member of the red bloc, that stated a desire of wanting to go beyond bloc politics like the Moderates, despite achieving one of their worst ever results, meaning that along with the Moderates, they could determine the next government.
+Instead, it was the Social Liberals, traditionally a member of the red bloc, that stated a desire of wanting to go beyond bloc politics like the Moderates, despite achieving one of their worst ever results, meaning that along with the Moderates, they could determine the next government.
 Sofie Carsten Nielsen resigned as leader of the Social Liberals following its poor performance in the election.
 A total of 64 new politicians were elected to the Folketing for the first time at the 2022 election, the third-most in Danish history, only being trumped by the 1973 and 2011 general elections.
 The new members are mainly from the Denmark Democrats, Liberal Alliance, and Moderates.

 On 23 November, the Red–Green Alliance and The Alternative announced they had left the government negotiations, bringing the number of negotiating parties to 8: the Social Democrats, Venstre, the Moderates, the Green Left, Liberal Alliance, the Conservatives, the Social Liberals and the Danish People's Party.
 The Denmark Democrats and New Right had earlier left the negotiations.
 On 3 December, the Conservatives exited the negotiations, reducing the number of negotiating parties to seven.
 The Social Liberals left the negotiations on 13 December.
 The same day, Mette Frederiksen went to the queen to present her new government, which includes the Moderates and Venstre; the first time the Social Democrats and Venstre formed a government together since 1978.
 Leader of Venstre, Jakob Elleman-Jensen, became deputy prime minister and minister of defence while leader of the Moderates Lars Løkke Rasmussen was made foreign minister.
-Nine social democrats lost their ministerial positions.
+Nine social democrats lost their ministerial positions due to the formation of the new cabinet.
 Two ministers, both from the Moderates, are not members of the Folketing.
+This marked the first time since 2007 that a prime minister was reelected into a consecutive term.